Health Benefits Of Inversions In Yoga, & How To To Them

 Chris Lalor, a yoga inversion trainer at Flametree yoga, demonstrating Bridge pose with a yoga inversion prop option.
 Chris is a Senior Teacher.
 As such, she has specialised in Iyengar yoga inversions.

-In a half shoulder stand, your feet are on a wall.
+In a half shoulder stand, such as below, your feet can also be on a wall.
 Your shoulders are tucked a little under, on support with enough height so your neck feels fine.

 In the process, you learn to lift your pelvis off the floor.